The Beginning

 One of the last things he said to me was,

-“Allan, you are doing a good thing, keep doing this.
-Let youth of today know the sacrifices our Veterans made.”
+“You are doing an important thing.
+Let the kids of today know the sacrifices our boys made.”

 Our mission?
-To honour our past and present Veterans through on camera historical documentation, tributes and displays across Canada throughout the year.
+To honor our past and present Veterans through on camera historical documentation, tributes and educational displays throughout the year.
+This incudes our more recent History interest and Learning Centre, or “Micro Museum”.

 allan-cameron